-The Office of Diversity, Equity and Inclusion is one of many resources available on campus committed to inclusivity.
+The Division of Diversity, Equity, and Inclusion is one of many resources available on campus committed to inclusivity.
 Our office partners with many on-campus departments and organizations.

 Brandeis Hillel is the umbrella for much of Jewish life on campus with a dedicated staff, an active student board and many engaged club group leaders and members.

 The Center for Spiritual Life offers a safe space for students to explore their spirituality and find their place in the world, on their terms.